Annexon (ANNX)

 Share Issuance

-- In July 2022, the company closed a private placement, raising approximately $130 million in gross proceeds from the sale of 9,013,834 shares of common stock, pre-funded warrants, and accompanying warrants.
+- In July 2022, the company completed a private placement, raising approximately $130 million in gross proceeds.

 Inbound Investments